Politics & International Affairs

 What kind of experience will I gain?

-As a Politics & International Affairs major, you will hone the writing, communications, analytical and computer skills that are critical to a liberal arts education.
-The courses offered in the politics & international affairs department will prepare you to think critically and independently, with tolerance for others and concern for current affairs.
+As a Politics & International Affairs major, you will hone the writing, communication, analytical, and statistical skills that are critical to a liberal arts education.
+The courses offered in the politics & international affairs department will prepare you to conduct research and think critically and independently.
+The program is geared toward exposing students to wide-ranging topics, approaches, and learning strategies while allowing them flexibility to pursue their interests.

 Majoring in politics & international affairs can qualify you for many different careers in private for-profit and nonprofit organizations, as well as public sector organizations.
 Students often pursue careers in business; law; consulting; state, local, and federal government; journalism and communications; international organization; finance; polling and campaign management; community service and non-governmental organizations (NGOs); and pre-college and college teaching.

-Political science training also provides valuable preparation for participating in community organizations, electoral politics, movements on behalf of specific policies, and for seeking elective or administrative positions in government.
-While many of these are voluntary activities, participation in them develops skills and creates opportunities for career success.
+Political science training also provides valuable preparation for participating in community organizations, electoral politics, movements on behalf of specific policies, and seeking elective or administrative positions in government.

 Students in this program will develop the following skills:

-- Able to associate with people with differing beliefs
+- Ability to engage with different views and people with differing beliefs

 Are there extracurricular activities?